crossbario/autobahn-js/DEVELOPERS.md

 make publish
 ```

-(This requires your npm user to have publishing priviledges for the package on npm.)
+(This requires your npm user to have publishing privileges for the package on npm.)

 ### Copy over to AutobahnJSbuilt